Faculty Assessment Fellows

 Vanessa A. Ferrance, Ed.D.Dr.
 Ferrance has been involved with assessment since 2008, when she served as a member of the Education Curriculum Committee, which was responsible for preparing the special education program revisions for the Pennsylvania Department of Education.
 Since that time, she has continued to serve on the curriculum committee for program revisions of the Middle Level 4-8 program as well as the Early and Primary PK-4 program.
 She served as chair of the Teacher Education Accreditation Council (TEAC) internal audit committee for the Education Department and was a member of the TEAC inquiry brief proposal committee.
 Dr. Ferrance also served as a member of the Council for the Accreditation of Educator Preparation (CAEP) annual report committee.
 She currently serves as the chair of the Assessment Committee in the Education Department.
 In 2013, Dr. Ferrance served as the chair of the Middle States Periodic Review Report Subcommittee on Institutional Assessment and Planning for Standard 7: Institutional Assessment.
 Email: firstname.lastname@example.org

 Tara Fay, M.S.

-Prior to joining The University of Scranton faculty in 2008, Tara Fay currently serves as the Laboratory Supervisor for Human Anatomy and Physiology and teaches Human Anatomy and Physiology lecture and laboratory, General Physiology laboratory, and a travel course called Extreme Physiology.
-Tara became interested in using assessment as a tool to help her continually improve her courses and has attended numerous teaching workshops and conferences related to pedagogy and assessment.
+Prof. Fay currently serves as the Laboratory Supervisor for Human Anatomy and Physiology and teaches Human Anatomy and Physiology lecture and laboratory, General Physiology laboratory, and a travel course called Extreme Physiology.
+She became interested in using assessment as a tool to help her continually improve her courses and has attended numerous teaching workshops and conferences related to pedagogy and assessment.

 Adam Pratt, Ph.D.